-A 2019 NZKGI survey found there were 19,500 seasonal workers employed in the kiwifruit industry which is forecast to expand to 28,397 people by 2031.
+In 2021 NZKGI modelling found there were 23,500 seasonal workers employed in the kiwifruit industry which is forecast to expand to 30,000 people by 2026.
 As the kiwifruit industry strives to take advantage of increased global demand, shortages of seasonal labour continue to be a challenge.
 Prior to the advent of Covid-19 in 2020, 53.5% of seasonal workers were New Zealanders, 13.5% were RSE workers and the rest were made up of non-RSE visa holders e.g., backpackers on working holiday visas and international students.
 Border closures in 2020 drastically reduced the inflow of foreign workers but provided opportunities for New Zealand workers displaced from their jobs by Covid-19.
-The availability of foreign workers continues to be impacted by travel restrictions, with even fewer expected to be available for the 2022 harvest.
+The availability of foreign workers continues to be impacted despite the reopening of our border from July 2022.